NiclO1337/pp2-playtime/README.md

 ### Code

-- Inspiration from my own previous portfolio project: Strawberry lowers.
+- Inspiration from my previous portfolio project: [Strawberry lowers.](https://niclo1337.github.io/pp1-strawberry-lovers/)

 - Some of the code from the Love Maths walkthrough project was used and adapted.